Prag8855/aab/content/guides/deutschland-ticket.md

 | **Ticket in Apple Wallet** | ✓ | ✓ | ✓ | ✗ |
 | **Ticket in Google Wallet** | ✓ | ✓ | ✗ | ✗ |

 **I recommend [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts more payment options, and it's the easiest to cancel.
-Their app is only on the German app store, but you can use their web app and download your ticket as a PDF.
+They also support Apple Wallet and Google Wallet.

 ### For tourists

-Tourists should **get a ticket from [deutschland-ticket.store](https://deutschland-ticket.store/)**.
+Tourists should **get a Deutschland Ticket from [deutschland-ticket.store](https://deutschland-ticket.store/)**.
 It's the easiest option because it cancels automatically.[^5] Your ticket is a printable QR code.
 It takes a few days to process, so buy it in advance.[^1]

-**The other option is [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it's also easy to cancel.
+**The other option is [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts credit cards and it's easy to cancel.
 Their app is only on the German app store, but you can use their web app instead.
 You can get a digital ticket in the app, or a printable ticket.

 Other options require a European bank account, and are harder to cancel.